mathnauleau/DesignSystM/doc/singleSourceOfTruth.md

-# Using a Central Repository as a Single Source of Truth for Foundations
+# Guide to use a Central Repository as a Single Source of Truth for Foundations

-Our design system foundations (colors, typography, spacing, etc.) live in **one central GitHub repository**.
+My design system foundations (colors, typography, spacing, etc.) live in **one central GitHub repository**.
 This repository is the **source of truth** for all design tokens and their outputs (e.g. CSS variables, JSON, platform-specific files).

 By separating foundations into a dedicated repo, we ensure: